AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Get your encryption settings information

 The project UI provides an SSH access string.
-This string can be used for gathering the information needed for the [!UICONTROL **Remote Address**] and [!UICONTROL **Username**] in setting up your [!UICONTROL **Encryption**] settings.
+This string can be used for gathering the information needed for the [!UICONTROL **Remote Address**] and [!UICONTROL **Username**].
 Use the SSH Access string by clicking the access site button on your Master branch of your Project UI and find your [!UICONTROL User Name] and [!UICONTROL Remote Address] as shown below.

 ![](../assets/master-branch-settings.png)

-## Input your [!DNL Encryption] settings.
+## Input your [!DNL Encryption] settings

 ![](../assets/encryption-settings-2.png)

-Inputs:
+**Inputs:**

 [!UICONTROL Encryption Type]: `SSH Tunnel`